all insights

 By removing redundant indexes, we streamline index maintenance and improve overall database performance.

-Indexing Principle Rules That Supercharge Queries
+Indexing Principles To Supercharge Your Queries

 1. Fast lookup regardless of database size